Red Sox stripped of pick, Cora banned in sign stealing scams - WHIZ News

 NEW YORK (AP) — The Boston Red Sox escaped major penalties in Major League Baseball’s cheating investigation on Wednesday, with Commissioner Rob Manfred concluding that the 2018 World Series champions’ sign-stealing efforts were less egregious than the Astros’ when they won it all the previous season.

-Ex-manager Alex Cora was formally suspended for the coronavirus-delayed 2020 season — but only for his role as a Houston bench coach; Manfred had held off a penalty for Cora despite fingering him as the ringleader of the Astros’ sign-stealing operation.
-Cora did not immediately respond to a text message seeking comment.
+In a statement, Cora said he was “relieved” the investigations were finished and that Manfred found he ”did not violate any MLB rules as a member of the Red Sox organization in 2018 or 2019.”

+“I also take full responsibility for the role I played, along with others, in the Astros’ violations of MLB rules in 2017,” Cora said.
+“The collective conduct of the Astros organization in 2017 was unacceptable and I respect and accept the Commissioner’s discipline for my past actions.”

-The Red Sox upgraded the status of Ron Roenicke, who had been the interim manager pending the outcome of the investigation.
+The Red Sox upgraded the status of Ron Roenicke, who had been their interim manager pending the outcome of the investigation.

 “That interim tag is removed,” Chief Baseball Officer Chaim Bloom said.
 “Ron is now our manager.”